300AB/Volatile/md.md

     ```
 Tab spacing also works, which isn't extended version of md

-[GitHub file path](md.md) ← CommonMark this is label, in else it depends on renderer
+[GitHub file path](md.md) ← In CommonMark this is a label, else it depends on renderer
 [Link text](https://github.com/300AB/Volatile/blob/main/md.md) ← CommonMark
 <https://github.com/300AB/Volatile/blob/main/md.md> ← CommonMark autolink

-    [GitHub file path](md.md) ← CommonMark this is label, in else it depends on renderer
+    [GitHub file path](md.md) ← In CommonMark this is a label, else it depends on renderer
     [Link text](https://github.com/300AB/Volatile/blob/main/md.md) ← CommonMark
     <https://github.com/300AB/Volatile/blob/main/md.md> ← CommonMark autolink

+And this is crossed ~~out~~ ← GFM, otherwise its just double tilda end caps
+And here is an html tag example <s>here</s>

+    And this is crossed ~~out~~ ← GFM, otherwise its just double tilda end caps
+    And here is an html tag example <s>here</s>